idesignstuff/Race-the-car/README.md

 # Race-the-car
 An exciting strategy board game created on python,as a part of learning project.
-More like a shorter version of chess, where one needs to stay focussed ,anticipate the other player moves and cover all the tracks.
+More like a shorter version of chess, where one needs to stay focussed, anticipate the other player moves and cover all the tracks.

 ## Installation guide
 #### Option 1: By creating a Executable file